 “There is no winning.
 But there never is here anyhow,” she added.
 I just needed an honest moment with you because I’m just…tired of being sick with myself all day.”

 “I don’t even know if it’s good to say any of this because it’s gonna get brutally picked apart but I dunno.
 I can’t do this silent s**t anymore!” she said.
-“If you or someone you know has also been cancelled please let me know if there is a cancel club reunion because I could use some time off my couch!
+“If you or someone you know has also been canceled please let me know if there is a cancel club reunion because I could use some time off my couch!
 Thank u and goodbye I love u.”